-MAG Silver Reports Second Quarter Financial Results
+Mag Silver Reports Second Quarter Financial Results

+Company remains well funded with cash and cash equivalents totaling $125 Mio. as at June 30, 2017

-Vancouver, B.C.
-MAG Silver Corp.
-(TSX and NYSE AMERICAN: MAG) (MAG or the Company - http://www.commodity-tv.net/c/search_adv/?v=297474 ) announces the Companys unaudited financial results for the three and six months ended June 30, 2017.
-For details of the June 30, 2017 unaudited Financial Statements and Management's Discussion and Analysis, please see the Companys filings on SEDAR (www.sedar.com) or on EDGAR (www.sec.gov).
+(PresseBox) - ver Corp.
+(TSX and NYSE AMERICAN: MAG) (?MAG? or the ?Company? - http://www.commodity-tv.net/... ) announces the Company?s unaudited financial results for the three and six months ended June 30, 2017.
+For details of the June 30, 2017 unaudited Financial Statements and Management's Discussion and Analysis, please see the Company?s filings on SEDAR (www.sedar.com) or on EDGAR (www.sec.gov).

 2017 SECOND QUARTER HIGHLIGHTS